 As Ian’s story shows, dialling down the drink can have big benefits for your overall health and your weight loss.

-Our local groups – whether real-life or virtual – are here to help you achieve your weight loss goals with expert guidance, proven slimming strategies and unbeatable support.
+Our local groups are here to help you achieve your weight loss goals with expert guidance, proven slimming strategies and unbeatable support.

 If you can’t make it to one of our groups, you can join our digital service, Slimming World Online, where you’ll find a friendly community ready to support you all the way to your dream weight.